lars-frogner/Backstaff/docs/index.md

 The feature system allows us to include only the functionality we need when building the binary.
 By not having unneeded features, we can avoid unnecessary dependencies and reduce the compilation time and executable binary size.
 You can find descriptions of the available features at https://github.com/lars-frogner/Backstaff/blob/main/README.md#features.

-For this tutorial, we will need the `statistics`, `derivation`, `tracing`, and `netcdf` features, so say yes to include each of these when prompted.
+For this tutorial, we will need the `statistics` and `netcdf` features, so say yes to include each of these when prompted.
 If you think you may need additional features in the future, you can include those now as well.
 You can always re-run the installation script at a later point to change the feature set.

 When prompted about link time optimization, you can say no, and you should say no to using a different version than the default.
 Finally, you may specify the path where the binary should be installed or just accept the default path.

 When the installation has finished, you will be asked if you want to set up tab-completion for the `backstaff` command.
-Say yes and follow the instructions if you want that.
+If you want that, say yes and follow the instructions.
 But be aware that this may affect the responsiveness of constructing commands if you include a lot of features.

 If you installed `backstaff` to a directory in your `$PATH`, you should now be able to execute the binary:
 ```